-The PhD programs aim to provide you with all the necessary skills and knowledge that make an excellent scientist and head of science.
-It does not matter whether you want to work in an academic or in the private sector in the future, the requirements are basically very similar.
-We accompany you in your first steps as a young researcher in the development of your independent project.
-The PhD course is practice-oriented, as you will learn most of the skills and knowledge as part of your academic work in a team.
-After successfully completing your training, the following description corresponds to your profile:
+Our Ph.D. programs aim to provide you with all the skills and knowledge you need to be an excellent scientist and science leader.
+During your Ph.D., you should decide whether you’d like to work in the academic or non-academic sector in the future and adapt your training accordingly.
+We’ll accompany you as you take your first steps as a young researcher and support you with the development of your independent project.
+The Ph.D. course is practice-oriented, as you’ll gain most of your academic skills and knowledge as part of a team.
+After successfully completing your training, you’ll be able to exhibit the following:

-- Ability to plan, design, implement and adapt a research project with scientific integrity,
+- The ability to plan, design, implement and adapt a research project with scientific integrity.

-- Production of original research output which increases the borders of knowledge by the development of a substantial research work,
+- Original research output that increases the limits of knowledge and substantial research work.

-- Ability to make the research output available to the scientific society according to national and international publication standards,
+- The ability to make your research output available to the scientific society according to national and international publication standards.

-- Ability for critical analysis, evaluation and synthesis of new and complex ideas,
+- The ability to perform critical analysis, evaluation, and synthesis of new and complex ideas.

-- Ability to communicate with the professional environment, the scientific community and the society in general about basic questions of science and scientific politics,
+- The ability to communicate with the professional environment, the scientific community, and society about basic questions of science and scientific politics.

-- Ability to promote technological, social and cultural progress within an academic and professional context in a knowledge society.
+- The ability to promote technological, social, and cultural progress within an academic and professional context in a knowledge society.

-The PhD study takes at least six semesters and comprises of 180 ECTS.
-All courses make up a total of 30 hours each semester, which corresponds to 16.7% of the total duration of the course (based on a standard 40-hour).
-The remaining time (83.3%) is available for developing your own project for the doctoral thesis.
+Doctoral study takes at least six semesters and comprises 180 ECTS.
+All courses comprise a total of 30 hours each semester, which corresponds to 16.7% of the total duration of the course (based on a standard 40-hour work week).
+The remaining time (83.3%) is available for developing a project for your doctoral thesis.

-The PhD Programme comprises a comprehensive scientific training in your chosen research area as well as the acquisition of general skills for the scientific profession, in order to prepare the graduates for a career in various academic, medical, industrial and public scientific areas.
-This accompanying education is carried out in courses, including lectures, seminars, journal clubs, propedeutics, asic courses, thesis seminars or study periods abroad.
-The entire time you work with your supervisor and the rest of the research team.
+The Ph.D. program will provide you with comprehensive scientific training in your chosen research area and general scientific skills to prepare you for various academic, medical, industrial, and public scientific careers.
+The learning occurs through practical training at the workplace, courses, including lectures, seminars, journal clubs, propaedeutics, ASIC courses, thesis seminars, or study periods abroad.
+You work with your supervisor and the rest of the research team the entire time.

-Towards the end of your studies, you will work on an independent research project, which will be documented in a doctoral thesis and defended publicly.
-We have put together more detailed information on the curriculum, including a study plan proposal, here for your consideration.
+Towards the end of your studies, you will work on an independent research project that will be documented in a doctoral thesis and defended publicly.
+We’ve put together detailed information on the curriculum, including a study plan proposal, here for your consideration.